 You should be able to convert some of your current customers into private banking clients.
 If you’re a corporate banking RM, for example, you’ll need to convince some of the entrepreneurs you know to let you manage some of their personal wealth.
 “Ultimately, the ability to connect, understand and build long-lasting, meaningful relationships is what’s demanded,” says Wee from UBS.

-“If you want to move from a non-RM background, your chance of success is higher if you move internally within the bank and have a senior RM as your mentor to help you build up your skills,” says Kang from Scorpio.
+“If you want to move from a non-RM background, your chance of success is higher if you move internally within the bank and have a senior RM as your mentor to help you build up your skills,” says the private banker from the European firm.